dafny-lang/dafny/docs/DafnyRef/Statements.md

 A `const` declaration can be `opaque`.
 If so the value of the constant is not known in reasoning about its uses, just its type and the fact that the value does not change.
 The constant's identifier can be listed in a reveal statement.
-In that case, like other revealed items, the value of the constant will be known to the reasonig engine until the end of the block containing the reveal statement.
+In that case, like other revealed items, the value of the constant will be known to the reasoning engine until the end of the block containing the reveal statement.

+A label or locally declared name in a method body will shadow an opaque constant with the same name outside the method body, making it unable to be revealed without using a qualified name.

 ## 20.21.
 Forall Statement ([grammar](#g-forall-statement)) {#sec-forall-statement}